achevrot/impunity/docs/source/user_guide/decorator_guide.rst

 inconsistencies and ensures accurate results.
 Incorporate the **Impunity** decorator into your code to work confidently with physical quantities.

-Make sure to thoroughly test your code and review the modified code produced by the decorator. **Impunity** uses the Pint library to perform unit conversions, providing accurate and reliable results.
-With **Impunity**, you can focus on developing your application while ensuring unit coherence in a hassle-free manner.
+**Impunity** uses the Pint library to perform unit conversions, providing accurate and reliable results.
+With its decorator, you can focus on developing your application while ensuring unit coherence in a hassle-free manner.

-Next, you may want to explore the :doc:`decorator_options` provided by the `@impunity` decorator further enhance your unit coherence checking capabilities.
+Next, you may want to explore the :doc:`decorator_options` provided by the `@impunity` decorator to further enhance your unit coherence checking capabilities.